-Many misperceptions surround the life of a day trader.
-Those looking to sell you a stock picking service will make it seem like a glamorous life filled with easy wins and clear computer screens by lunchtime.
+Many misconceptions surround the life of a day trader.
+Those looking to sell you a stock picking service will make it seem like a elegant life filled with easy wins and clear computer screens by lunchtime.
 As long as you have the secret sauce, you can make riches in the market every day.

-If you’re working toward profitability as a day trader, the first lesson you should learn is about minimizing mistakes.
+If you’re working toward profitability as a day trader, the first important lesson you should learn is about minimizing mistakes.
 One of the reasons so many day traders fail is because they let their emotions get the best of them and veer off their planned path.
-You need to have a short memory because mistakes will happen and you’ll need to get over them quickly.
+You need to have a short memory because mistakes will happen and you’ll need to move past them quickly.
 That being said, here are a few common errors that can be avoided with a little forethought.

 Not Having a Trading Plan

 What kind of day trader do you want to be?
-Do you want to trade only stocks and options, or do you want to delve into forex and futures?
-Are you a scalper or a momentum trader?
+Are you someone who wants to stick to trading only stocks or options?
+Do you want to jump more into forex and futures?
+Are you more of a scalper or a momentum trader?
 And one more – if you can’t answer any of these confidently, how can you expect to have success in an unforgiving market?

 All traders need to have a plan, but day trading without one can be especially hazardous.
-Most day traders don’t dabble with different asset classes or trading strategies, they stick with what they know best and make minor tweaks instead of wholesale changes.
-What’s your plan as a day trader?
+Most day traders don’t mess around with different asset classes or trading strategies, they stick with what they know best and make minor tweaks instead of wholesale changes.
+It’s always best to go in with a plan as a day trader.
 After weighing your options, you might even decide that swing trading is more your style.

 Risking Too Much